csci-182/fall2022/pages/_lectures/quiz_03.md

 ## What to Submit
 Please doublecheck to make sure you've completed the 3 tasks described above.
 When you're done:

 1. Zip your entire `quiz03` folder that contains a **COMPLETED** version of the tasks.
-In other words, don't accidentally submit the starter files or you will not receive any credit for the quiz.
+    * **DO NOT** accidentally submit the starter files or you will not receive any credit for the quiz.
 2. Upload the `quiz03.zip` you just made to the course Moodle under **Quiz 3.**